Richie Rich (designer)

-Rich was born in the New York Metropolitan Area and at a young age, his family relocated to San Jose, California where he began studying theater and competing in figure skating.
+Rich was born in the New York Metropolitan Area and at a young age, his family relocated to San Francisco Bay Area where he began studying theater and competing in figure skating.

-In 1999, Rich and Traver Rains founded the fashion company, Heatherette.
+In 1999, Rich and Traver Rains founded the fashion brand, Heatherette.

 Early life and discovery

-Rich was born in New York and relocated to California at 3 years old, and was raised in California.
+Rich was born in New Jersey and relocated to California at 12 years old, and was raised in San Francisco Bay Area.
 The nickname “Richie Rich” derived from the teasing of other children.